 This will avoid the tips of spider plant leaves to dry off and die.
 Keeping your spider plant moist will also prevent it from getting attacked by spider mites.

 Spider plants do not need lots of nutrients.
 So, you do not need to fertilize it a lot.
 But you may use diluted fertilizer to feed your plant so it can grow faster and stronger.

 If you have organic compost, then you can add in your potting mix which will be enough for the spider plant.
 You may also use liquid fertilizers or fertilizer pallets.

-Pruning is essential for a spider plant to maintain the good looks.
-You can trim the large leaves and stems of the plant in spring or summer time.
+Pruning is essential for a spider plant to maintain its good looks.
+You can trim the large leaves and stems of the plant in spring or summertime.
 If you are not planning to get more spider plant roots, then prune these little roots as well.